necodeus/mcleaks-authenticator/README.md

 # MCLeaks Authenticator
-I was afraid of running MC Leaks Authenticator so I made mine.
+I was afraid of running MCLeaks Authenticator so I made mine.